nicholaswilde/frame-fi/README.md

 **Mode Switching:** A button or API call switches between FTP and USB Mass Storage modes.

-> [!WARNING]
-> This project requires hardware modification.
-It is configured for the high-speed `SD_MMC` interface, but the T-Dongle-S3 board is wired for SPI.
-You must re-route the SD card pins for this to work.

 ## :sparkles: Features

 - **Dual-Mode Operation:** Seamlessly switch between a USB Mass Storage (MSC) device and an FTP server.